openvinotoolkit/open_model_zoo/models/public/mobilenet-v3-small-1.0-224-tf/mobilenet-v3-small-1.0-224-tf.md

-# mobilenet-v3-large-1.0-tf
+# mobilenet-v3-small-1.0-tf

 ## Use Case and High-Level Description

-`mobilenet-v3-large-1.0-tf` is one of MobileNets V3 - next generation of MobileNets, based on a combination of complementary search techniques as well as a novel architecture design.
+`mobilenet-v3-small-1.0-224-tf` is one of MobileNets V3 - next generation of MobileNets, based on a combination of complementary search techniques as well as a novel architecture design.
-`mobilenet-v3-large-1.0-tf` is targeted for high resource use cases.
+`mobilenet-v3-small-1.0-224-tf` is targeted for low resource use cases.
 For details see [paper](https://arxiv.org/abs/1905.02244).

 ## Example